keybase/keybase-issues/README.md

 ### First, security bugs

-If you are aware of a security bug (or have a proposal for or an implementation of a "zero day" attack), notifying us privately is in the interest of all users.
+If you are aware of a security bug (or have a proposal/implemention of a "zero day" attack), notifying us privately is in the interest of all users.
 We can then discuss it post-mortem.
 To reach us privately, please get our public keys here:

   - https://keybase.io/max
   - https://keybase.io/chris